 More Garden Activities for September:

-- Divide spring and summer blooming perennials–like daylilies and peonies–and replant.
+- On cool and overcast days, divide spring and summer blooming perennials–like daylilies and peonies–and replant.
 Water in well.

 - Cultivate a section of the garden for fall-sown wildflowers.